Opentrons/buildroot/README.md

-# Buildroot (Opentrons fork)
+# Opentrons Buildroot Overlays

-This is the Opentrons fork of Buildroot, the embedded Linux system builder, which we use to configure and build the OT-2's operating system.
+These are the Opentrons package and config overlays for Buildroot for building the OT-2.

 ## (Highly) Recommended Reading